endless-sky/endless-sky-wiki/MapData.md

 government <name>
 ```

-The government that owns/controls this system.
+The [government](CreatingGovernments) that owns/controls this system.
 This is what is shown when looking at a system on the map using the government key.

 ```html
 attributes <attribute>...
 ```

-The attributes of this system that control what missions will be offered within it.
+The attributes of this system that control what [missions](CreatingMissions) will be offered within it.

-If there are no inhabited planets in a system, then it is given an automatic "uninhabited" attribute.
+If there are no inhabited planets in a system, then it is automatically given an "uninhabited" attribute.

 ```html
 music <sound>